 Direction

-If you want to end the day appropriately after encountering so much history and still have a little time before you return your bike to the rental shop, we recommend going to the five-hundred-year-old "Historische Wurstkuchl" at Thundorferstr.
+If you want to round off the day appropriately after your encounters with so much history and still have a little time before you return your bike to the hire shop, we recommend going to the five-hundred-year-old "Historische Wurstkuchl" in Thundorferstr.
 3, 93047 Regensburg, right next to the city bridge.
 Opening hours 10 am to 6 pm.
-But there are also gastronomic options for less hearty cravings on the way to the station.
-From there, the DB will bring you back home safe and sound after an active day.
+But there are also catering options for less savoury cravings on the way to the station.
+From there, the DB will bring you back home safe and sound and full of energy after an active day.

 Tour map